 - 8 pint sized canning jars, or 4 quart sized jars

-- Plus basic kitchen supplies such as a large sauce pot, small pot, and kitchen towels.
+- Plus basic kitchen supplies such as a large sauce pot and clean kitchen towels.

 Slide a thin, flat spatula across the chilled stock and remove the fat layer.
 Removing the fat is beneficial for several reasons, not only will your broth be clearer and contain less fat, but there will be a reduced chance of the thick fat interfering with the seal as the jar is processed in the canner.

 Add the stock to a large stockpot.
 Bring the pot to a boil over medium-high heat.